Reuh/anselme/anselme.md

  * `"function return"`: injected at the end of each return's children that is contained in a non-scoped function
  * `"checkpoint start"`: injected at the start of every checkpoint
  * `"checkpoint end"`: injected at the end of every checkpoint
+ * `"class start"`: injected at the start of every class
+ * `"class end"`: injected at the end of every class
  * `"scoped function start"`: injected at the start of every scoped function
  * `"scoped function end"`: injected at the end of every scoped function
  * `"scoped function return"`: injected at the end of each return's children that is contained in a scoped function